AryaChangiarath/2024_changiarath_partial_demix/README.md

 ## Key Objectives

 - **Determine interfacial tensions** between different interphases in multiphasic systems.
-- **Interfacial Tension with Dilute Phase:** Measure the interfacial tension between the condensate and its dilute phases in the case of CTD and pCTD-HRD systems.
+-  Measure the interfacial tension between the condensate and its dilute phases in the case of CTD and pCTD-HRD systems.
-- **Estimate the Interfacial Tension** between CTD and pCTD-HRD condensates within a multiphasic system.
+-  Estimate the Interfacial Tension between CTD and pCTD-HRD condensates within a multiphasic system.

 ## Analysis Methods

-Capillary wave theory is used to calculate interfacial tension by analyzing thermal fluctuations and measuring interfacial width in slab simulations.
+Capillary wave theory is used to calculate interfacial tension by measuring interfacial width in slab simulations.